telerik/xaml-docs/controls/radwindow/styles-and-templates/styling-the-predefined-windows.md

 ---
-title: Styling the Predefined Windows
+title: Styling the Predefined Dialogs
-page_title: Styling the Predefined Windows
+page_title: Styling the Predefined Dialogs
-description: Styling the Predefined Windows
+description: Styling the Predefined Dialogs
 slug: radwindow-styles-and-templates-styling-the-predefined-windows
 tags: styling,the,predefined,windows
 published: True
 position: 3
 ---

-# Styling the Predefined Windows
+# Styling the Predefined Dialogs

-This topic will explain how you could customize the look and feel of the predefined Windows.
+This topic will explain how you could customize the look and feel of the predefined dialog windows.

 ## Modifying the default Style

 >To style the predefined dialogs of the __RadWindow__ static class, you have to call them via the overload that takes __DialogParameters__ object as an argument.
 Learn more about the predefined dialogs [here]({%slug radwindow-features-predefined-dialogs%}).

-In the provided in this article example we will use __RadAlert__, but the approach is the same for __RadConfirm__ and __RadPrompt__.
+In this article's example we will use __RadAlert__, but the approach is the same for __RadConfirm__ and __RadPrompt__.

-First, you will need to obtain the default style that targets __RadAlert__ - to learn how to do this, take a look at the [Styling the RadWindow]({%slug radwindow-styles-and-templates-styling-the-radwindow%}) topic.
+First, you will need to obtain the default style that targets __RadAlert__.
+To learn how to do this, take a look at the [Styling the RadWindow]({%slug radwindow-styles-and-templates-styling-the-radwindow%}) topic.
 The RadAlertStyle will be similar to the following:

 #### __XAML__